yanik-porto/Face-Recognition-PCA/README.md

 *	convertImagesTo64.m

-	Normalize images with the names corresponding to the student names in "namesHorizontal" and "namesVertical" (because some are 320*240 and some 240*320).
+	Normalize images with the names corresponding to the student names in "namesHorizontal" and "namesVertical" (because some are 320 x 240 and some 240 x 320).
 The images of every student in the same text file must have the same size.

 ##2.
 INITIALIZE